finos/openmama.github.io/pages/documentation/tutorial_mama_resource_pool.md

 * Your publisher is up and available
 * The bridge that you require is configured in the MAMA Resource pool's `bridges` property

-All you need to do is call one of the `creatSubscription` calls:
+All you need to do is call one of the `createSubscription` calls:

 {% capture snippet_c %}
 {% highlight c %}